 Many people mark the days they have their period on their calendar or on an app.
 Keeping track of your periods will help you know when your next period is coming.
 It can also tell you if your period is late or early.
 It’s really common to have periods that don’t come at the exact same time every month — especially when you’re a teenager.

-Keeping a tampon or pad in your bag can help you be prepared for your period, no matter when it shows up.
-If you start your period and don't have a tampon or pad, you can ask a parent, friend, teacher, or the school nurse for one.
+Keeping a tampon, period underwear, or a pad in your bag can help you be prepared for your period, no matter when it shows up.
+If you start your period and don't have a tampon or pad, you can ask a parent, friend, teacher, or the school nurse for a tampon or a pad.
 (Don’t be shy — almost all people with periods have borrowed a tampon or pad at some point!)
 Some bathrooms also have vending machines where you can buy a tampon or pad.
 If you’re REALLY stuck somewhere without a tampon or pad, you can fold up a bunch of toilet paper or a clean sock or washcloth and put it in your underwear to soak up the blood.

 If your clothes accidently get stained, you can wrap a sweater around your waist or ask to go home.
 You can also keep a change of clothes in your locker.
 Again, try not to be embarrassed — everyone who has a period has accidentally bled on their underwear or clothes before.
 It happens!